 Deadly Defective Vehicle Accidents

-Most car accidents happen due to driver-related causes, according to the National Highway Traffic Safety Administration (NHTSA).
-However, there can be cases when car accidents do not occur due to a drunk, speeding, or otherwise negligent driver, but rather due to a defective vehicle part or component.
-Deadly defective vehicle accidents account for approximately two percent of all crashes, according to figures provided by the NHTSA.
-These types of accidents can happen when a faulty car part or manufacturing defect causes a car accident resulting in injuries, property damage, or fatalities.
+Most car accidents happen due to driver-related causes.
+However, there can be cases when car accidents do not occur due to a drunk, speeding, or otherwise negligent driver, but rather are due to a defective vehicle part or component.
+Perhaps the manufacturer made an error in the vehicle’s design.
+A parts manufacturer might have created a defective part that ended up in many different models of vehicles.
+If a car repair shop failed to install a part correctly or selected the wrong part, it could break down and lead to an accident that results in injuries, property damage, or fatalities.

-If you or a loved one suffered injuries in an accident that happened as a result of a defective part or component in a vehicle, you could potentially recover compensation for your damages by suing a car manufacturer and other potentially liable parties in your claim.
-The experienced legal team at Tyroler Injury Law can help analyze the specifics of your car accident and provide you with your options regarding your legal rights and next steps.
-Call us today for a free car accident case evaluation to determine whether you could receive compensation at (651) 259-1113.
+If you or a loved one suffered injuries or a fatality in an accident that happened as a result of a defective part or component in a vehicle, you could potentially recover compensation for your damages by suing the car manufacturer or other liable parties in your claim.

 Unfortunately, drivers of defective vehicles may not even know that their vehicle could be dangerous.
 Vehicle part and component defects can be caused by:

-• Mistakes during the manufacture of the vehicle
+• Mistakes during the manufacturing of the vehicle

 • Poor vehicle design